bbj3/bbj3.github.io/_posts/2020-07-23-Diversity-Maximization.md

 random_circle_points = random_point_on_unit_circle(1000)
 ```

-#### Next we pick some points in V which maximize diversity according to max-min using the greedy heuristic above
+Next we pick some points in V which maximize diversity according to max-min using the greedy heuristic above, this corresponds to the set $P$ above